1. Packages

 1. We set up an ApiGateway API to receive push notifications from Slack whenever important events happen.

-4. Pulumi Secrets provides a simple way to pass important credentials (like your Slack tokens) without having to directly embed them in your application code.
+4. Pulumi Secrets provides a safe way to pass important credentials (like your Slack tokens) without having to directly embed them in your application code.

 First, we’ll set up the Pulumi App.
 Then, we’ll go create and configure a Slack App and Bot to interact with our Pulumi App.